InteractiveComputerGraphics/SPlisHSPlasH/doc/file_format.md

   - 1: more dense sampling
   - 2: dense sampling
 * initialVelocity (vec3): The initial velocity is set for all particles in the block.
-* id: This id is used in the "Fluid parameter block" (see below) to define the properties of the fluid block.
+* id (string): This id is used in the "Fluid parameter block" (see below) to define the properties of the fluid block.
 If no id is defined, then the standard id "Fluid" is used.

 ## FluidModels